 Dennis Cox was a member of the fire department for 18 years and died of a heart attack while watching time trials at the Talladega Super Speedway.

-Earl P. Haynes has been a member of the fire department since January, 1972 and has been the Asst.
-Fire Chief since 1991.
+Earl P. Haynes was a member of the fire department from January, 1972 until his death in August, 2014.
+He served as the Asst.
+Fire Chief from 1991 until 2014.

 Kenneth Henson was member of the fire department from 1958 until his death in 1991 and the Fire Chief from 1986-1991.